diladele/squid-windows/README.md

 ### Step 3.
 Build Tools

 Now we need to build some tools that make the integration easier.
 Run `01_csharp.bat` in the `tools/build` folder.
 If you wish to sign those, also run `02_sign.bat`.
+Be sure to change the SHA of the certificate used for signing to your own certificate.

 ### Step 3.
 Pack MSI